RaspberryEuphoria/eslint-plugin-enforce-ids-in-jsx/README.md

     <button type="submit" id="submitButton">Submit me!</button>
     ```

-    [Not implemented yet] Using the auto-fix feature will add an `id` based on the type of element (ie. input, button, select...), and on the `type` and `name` attributes if possible.
+    Using the auto-fix feature will add an `id` based on the type of element (ie. input, button, select...), and on the `type` and `name` attributes if possible.

 - **unique-ids**: This rule will trigger when a form element is using an `id` already set on a previous element.